fwhdzh/FaultFuzz/README.md

 FaultFuzz will consider the 6th line in the example above as an I/O point.

-If a user wishes to designate a specific function in the system as an I/O function (all function calls within the system will be identified as I/O points), they can add the @Inject annotation to that function.
+If a user intends to specify a function in the system as an I/O function (with all function calls within the system identified as I/O points), they can simply add the @Inject annotation to the desired function.

 Here's an example: